We are open and here to help.

 We are a clinical psychology practice providing compassionate, ethical, evidence-based psychology services for a broad range of issues.
 Our treatment approaches are individually tailored to help clients develop the tools and resources they need to create positive and lasting change.
-We offer a range of services including individual therapy, group therapy and clinical supervision.
+We offer a range of services including individual therapy, group therapy, psychological and diagnostic assessments for children and adolescents, and clinical supervision.
 Our services are provided within a professional, warm and confidential setting.

 New Lambton Psychology prides itself on having practitioners who are highly experienced, with post graduate level training and over 10 years experience in both public and private settings.
 All our psychologists are endorsed as Clinical Psychologists by the Australian Health Practitioner Regulation Agency and complete yearly professional training to ensure that their knowledge and skills are up to-date.
 We are committed and passionate about helping our clients to achieve their goals and create positive change in their lives.